 Before moving to the DC Metro Region nearly five years ago, I spent a large portion of my life living throughout Florida.
 Owning a car is a necessity in pretty much every city if you want to be able to do anything.
 The absolute requirement for a car was one of the main reasons I decided to move to Arlington in 2011.

 Not worrying about where to park your car is one of the most liberating feelings you will ever experience.
-The stress of circling a lot for the final spot or dropping hundreds of dollars a month for a space in your apartment building vanish in an instant.
+The stress of circling a lot for the final spot or dropping hundreds of dollars a month for a space in your apartment building vanishes in an instant.
 You also never have to find a meter and go sprinting to your car when the parking enforcer seems to be edging ever closer to your vehicle as its time is about to expire.
 Here's what I’m saying.
 Not having a car means you don’t have to park it.
 That alone should get you at least a little bit interested in going car free.

 This one is easy.
-I drove to get my groceries the entire time I lived in Florida, and at times I lived less than half a mile from a grocery store.
+I drove to buy my groceries the entire time I lived in Florida, and at times I lived less than half a mile from a grocery store.
 It’s all about how you perceive things and learn to change your behavior.
 Now that I'm living without a car, I get groceries many different ways depending on how I feel on a given day, and I use a few useful tips.

 - Shop for less, more often.
 Go to the grocery store several times a week so you don’t have to carry as much

 - Ride your bike and attach a basket so you can carry a bag or two, you can also use a backpack to increase capacity

 - Rent a Zipcar for 1-2 hours for the really big hauls, this will run you anywhere from $10-25